wsmoak/htcep/TRANSCRIPT.md

 So, a little about me.
 I got involved in open source waaaay back (I had to look this up) in 2005.
 I started asking questions on some Apache Software Foundation mailing lists, and then I started answering them and fixing the documentation, and the rest is history.
 I was invited to be a committer and an Apache member and was recruited into a startup to do consulting and... it changed my life.

-Now I do tech support at Chargify, where we automate recurring billing for subscription services so that people can focus on building their business.
+I currently answer questions and fix documentation at Chargify, where we automate recurring billing for subscription services so that people can focus on building their business.

 I came to Elixir by way of the development team at Chargify who kept mentioning it over and over.
 Initially I thought they were talking about Yet Another JavaScript framework and I ignored them, but eventually I took a look at it and tried it out.
 And then I started asking questions and trying to answer them... and we'll have to see where it leads this time.